-Which? have just investigated wash temperatures on washing machines, I’m not sure why they thought to, but they’ve discovered something which on the face of it is very surprising and puzzling.
-What they’ve discovered is that many washing machines do not reach anywhere near 60 degrees on a 60 degree wash.
-After a little thought there’s an obvious explanation, and it’s not for our benefit.
+Which? have just investigated wash temperatures on washing machines.
+They found that many washing machines do not reach anywhere near 60 degrees on a 60 degree wash.
+After a little thought I think there’s an obvious explanation, and it’s not for our benefit.

 60 ° isn’t too hot after all